 Why do immigrants take that leap to leave everything behind to come to a country they’ve never set foot in, with a language that is not their own, and a culture unfamiliar to them?
 Assimilation into foreign cultures, even as a toddler, can be a herculean struggle.
 But I’ve always believed that immigrants have a certain appreciation for this country that can only be gained by these early struggles to assimilate into our adopted country.
 Most parents (and maybe immigrants more so) want their children to have better opportunities than they had.
 It’s why I never take this country for granted, despite the state of political affairs because I know that my life was made better when my mother chose to come here.
 It’s enabled me to have many first experiences of my own: the first in my extended family to earn an advanced masters degree, the first to move away to a different state from our New York based clan, the first to marry outside of our race.

 Coincidentally, Miss C is studying immigration as part of her 5th grade social studies curriculum and one of her projects involved doing a report on a family member who immigrated to the US, so we’ve been talking about our family history quite a bit.
 I could tell that this was the moment the girls saw their grandmother, my mother, crystalize into a person (and not just a grandmother) whose childhood was so unlike theirs.
-They never knew that their grandmother lived in poverty and lived through a war, that she and her siblings often went hungry and were abandoned by their father.
+They never knew that their grandmother lived in poverty and lived through a war, that she and her siblings often went hungry and were abandoned by their father, and that she was separated from her mother when the family fled on foot from Seoul to Busan during the Korean War.
 Or that she left me to build a new life for her entire family.
 Our story is just one of the millions of immigrant stories our country is built on.

 My grandmother died a US citizen.
 She, like many immigrants, never looked back when she came to this country 40 years ago.
 She and my brother are the first in our family to be buried in a NY cemetery that has now become a family plot.
 I’d like to think that their spirits are together again, somewhere out there.